-Prior to The Drexel Fund, John worked at the Leadership Roundtable with a focus on Catholic schools.
+Prior to founding The Drexel Fund, John worked at the Leadership Roundtable with a focus on Catholic schools.
 At age 34, John became one of the youngest Catholic school superintendents in the country in Paterson, New Jersey where his work was featured in the Time magazine article “Looking for Solutions to the Catholic School Crisis.”
 John began his career in education as a high school teacher in Baton Rouge, Louisiana as part of the 4th cohort of teachers in the Alliance for Catholic Education.
 John earned a B.A. in economics, history and government from the University of Notre Dame, as well as an M.A.T. from the University of Portland and a M.P.P. from Harvard’s Kennedy School of Government.
 John is an Aspen-Pahara Institute Fellow.

 Partner & Investment Director

 Prior to joining The Drexel Fund, Abby spent seven years as a program officer for the Walton Family Foundation’s Systemic K-12 Education Reform Focus Area where she led the Foundation’s strategy to grow high performing private school networks serving low income students in publicly funded private school choice geographies nationally.
-Abby previously worked for a Milwaukee, WI non-profit implementing an initiative to start 50 new, small high schools in the city, as well as as a researcher for School Choice Wisconsin and the Center on Reinventing Public Education at the University of Washington.
+Abby previously worked for a Milwaukee, Wisconsin non-profit implementing an initiative to start 50 new, small high schools in the city, as well as a researcher for School Choice Wisconsin and the Center on Reinventing Public Education at the University of Washington.
 She taught first grade for two years at Visitation Catholic School on Chicago’s south side as part of the Inner-City Teaching Corps.
 Abby received a B.A. from Northwestern University and an M.P.A. from the University of Washington – Seattle.

 Board of Directors